 - Or to be in the right place (i.e. where you want it to be).
 The open shade of the back alley of a building with bins in the background is not an ideal location, even if the shade is good.

-So, sometimes we need to create our own shade.
+So, sometimes we need to create our own shade for portraits.

-You don’t need any fancy gear for this – anything that can block the sun will work.
-Of course if you do have a diffuser or a reflector, it makes your life easier as this is what they’re designed for.
-Even a large, white shoot through umbrella works.
+You don’t need any fancy gear for this – anything that can block the sun from landing on your subject will work.
+Of course if you do have a diffuser or a handheld reflector, it makes your life easier as this is what they’re designed for.
+Even a large, white shoot through umbrella works to block the sun.

-These three mistakes are easy to avoid and make a big difference.
+These three open shade photography mistakes are easy to avoid and make a big difference.

 1. Color cast

 The most important thing to remember when making your own open shade is to ensure that you’re not casting weird colors onto your subject by using a colorful object to block the sun.
-Your best best is to use something white.
+Your best best is to use a white surface to either block or bounce light.

 In fact, the same goes for any building you’re using for open shade.
 Red brick walls will bounce red light back into your subject, which won’t be flattering.
 A white wall is always best.